-Did you know that the price per tonne of carbon could double over the next 3 years?
+The price per tonne of carbon has tripled since 2020.
 In fact, this price is having a high impact on the historical record of electricity costs that we are experiencing these days.
 But it’s not all bad news: you can monetise your company’s carbon footprint.
 Monetise your carbon footprint, yes, you read that right.
 The carbon dioxide emissions your company produces can help you make a profit, and we explain how in this article.

 CO₂ Emission Regulations in Europe